charettes/django-syzygy/README.rst

 .. _`2015 post from Ludwig Hähne`: https://pankrat.github.io/2015/django-migrations-without-downtimes/#django-wishlist
 .. _Zapier: https://zapier.com

-Currently only supports PostgreSQL and SQLite as they are the only two FOSS core backends that support transactional DDL and this tool is built around that expectation.
+Currently only tested against PostgreSQL, SQLite, and MySQL.

+Note that while MySQL is supported it doesn't support transactional DDL meaning it will `require manual intervention if a migration fails to apply`_ which makes problematic to use in an automated CI/CD setup.

+.. _`require manual intervention if a migration fails to apply`: https://docs.djangoproject.com/en/5.1/topics/migrations/#mysql

 Installation
 ------------